McMaster-Exoskeleton/exoskeleton-ai/docs/georgia_dataset_analysis.md

 - 1-3 sessions per participant
 - \> 22 million labels of ground-truth moments across the left and right legs per lower-limb joint <br>

+### Phase 1 Subjects (BT01–BT12) — Unpowered Baseline

+These 12 subjects provide:
+- Pure human biomechanics (no exo influence)
+- Complete OpenSim joint angles, velocities, powers
+- Biological joint moments (after subtracting interaction torques)
+- Exoskeleton sensor data (hip/knee encoders, IMUs, insoles)
+- Exoskeleton unpowered for **all** tasks
+- Some tasks repeated with **heuristic control** enabled

+**Purpose:** Establish clean ground-truth behavior suitable for training biological joint moment estimators.
+This is what should matter for us.

+### Phase 2 Subjects (BT13–BT17) — Preliminary Model-In-The-Loop

+These 5 subjects walked with:
+- A **preliminary learned torque-estimation model** running in real time
+- Exoskeleton **powered for all tasks**
+- Interaction torques, desired torque, and measured torque available at 200 Hz

+Files include:
+- `torque_estimated`
+    Output of the real-time neural network estimator used during Phases 2 and 3.
+    Represents the model’s prediction of the user’s biological joint moment.
+    Time-aligned to correct for estimator delay.
+Not ground truth.
+- `torque_measured`
+    Motor driver–derived torque representing the actual torque produced by the actuator.
+    Includes hardware dynamics (friction, inertia, gearing).

+- `interaction_torque`
+    Clean estimate of human–exo interaction torque:
+    `interaction_torque = torque_measured − motor_dynamics_compensation`.
+    This is the torque physically transmitted to the human and is used in computing biological joint moments.

+**Purpose:** Capture human–exo coupling and provide powered training data.

+### Phase 3 Subjects (BT01, BT02, BT13, BT18–BT24) — Validation Set

+This final validation set contains:
+- **10 total subjects**
+- 3 returning subjects (BT01, BT02, BT13)
+- 7 entirely new subjects (BT18–BT24)

+All trials in Phase 3:
+- Exoskeleton **powered**
+- Include the full task set (28 tasks × 66 conditions)
+- Serve as the **held-out test set** used in the publication

+**Purpose:** Evaluate generalization to unseen users and unseen sessions.

 ## Movement / Gestures
 ### Cyclic
 - level ground work